dart-lang/language/working/1426-extension-types/feature-specification.md

 Let `E` be an extension declaration such that the keyword `extension` is followed by `type`.
 We say that `E` is an _explicit_ extension type declaration, and that it introduces an _explicit_ extension type.
+We say that an extension type declaration or extension type is _implicit_ in the case where it is not explicit.

+*In particular, every extension declaration in current Dart code is implicit, and if it has a name then it introduces an implicit extension type.*

 An explicit extension type declaration is not applicable for an implicit extension method invocation.